CP1401/Practicals/prac_06/README.md

 **All students (internal and external), please submit your prac work via LearnJCU each week by the due date for your situation.**

+In your PyCharm practicals project, you should be using a new folder for each prac.
+For this practical, create a new folder called `prac_06` to store all of the files.

 Write your answers for the early non-coding questions in a simple text file called `questions.txt`.

 ## Quick Questions